Nine wrestlers earn state berths

 On the mat, Levitz said his feet were his biggest area of focus, learning how to not rely on his riding ability as much, but restructure himself around a more feet-focused style.

-The improvements showed in his four wins, one coming by pin, another by tech fall and two by major decision.
-His final victory came in a 10-1 win over Columbia City’s Jackson Pettigrew in the title match, with wins against Southern Wells’ Jed Perry, Kokomo’s Kymani Howard and Bellmont’s Isaac Friedt.
+The improvements showed in his four wins, one coming by pin, another by technical fall and two by major decision.
+His final victory came in a 10-1 win over Columbia City’s Jackson Pettigrew in the title match Levitz also had wins against Southern Wells’ Jed Perry, Kokomo’s Kymani Howard and Bellmont’s Isaac Friedt.

-Also advancing out of the meet were East Noble’s Keegan Milott and Aidan Sprague, and Eastside’s Lane Burns.
+Also advancing out of the meet were East Noble’s Keegan Malott and Aidan Sprague, and Eastside’s Lane Burns.

-Sprague finished second at 113, while Milott was fourth in the 106-pound class.
-Milott lost to Brady in the 106-pound semifinals, then again to Western’s Anthony Martin in the third-place match.
+Sprague finished second at 113, while Malott was fourth in the 106-pound class.
+Malott lost to Brady in the 106 semifinals, then again to Western’s Anthony Martin in the third-place match.
 Sprague fell by pin to Peru’s Trey Sturgill in the 113-pound title match.

 Burns finished fourth at 138 pounds, dropping a 16-6 major decision to Bellmont’s Kyle Lawson in the third-place match.
 He claimed wins over Cowan’s Toby Abbott and Northridge’s Logan Hooley before losing his first match to Western’s Hayden Shepherd in the semifinals.